vefalun/HTNet/README.md

 ## Get started directly
 Special thanks to [MHFormer](https://github.com/Vegetebird/MHFormer), we have completed a **beginner's guide** for image-based pose estimation.
-Only two steps that poses can be generated for your own images:(1) Download pretrained models (Yolov3 and HRNet) [here](https://drive.google.com/drive/folders/1LX5zhZGlZjckgfpNroWsuu84xyyFYE5X) and put them  in the './demo/lib/checkpoint'; (2)
+Only three steps that poses can be generated for your own images:(1) Download pretrained models (Yolov3 and HRNet) [here](https://drive.google.com/drive/folders/1LX5zhZGlZjckgfpNroWsuu84xyyFYE5X) and put them  in the './demo/lib/checkpoint'; (2)download [pretrained model](https://drive.google.com/drive/folders/134lqqu-0I6aOYr7lRufa6fMTdqm7K9Qk) and put it in the './ckpt' directory; (3)
 Put your own images in the './demo/figure', and run:
 ```
 python demo/vis.py